 - What if this would be your first offense and if you had given the breath samples, the reading would have been .094%?
 In that instance, the license suspension would be three months.
 If you refuse, you would be sentenced to a suspension of 7 to 12 months!

 The Breathalyzer Isn't The Only Proof You're Drunk

-Even without a breathalyzer reading, if the state can prove you were driving, the results of your field sobriety test (heel-to-toe walk, nose touch, one leg stand) may be enough to convince a judge that you were drunk.
+Even without a breathalyzer reading, if the state can prove you were driving, the results of your field sobriety test (walk and turn, nose touch, one leg stand) may be enough to convince a judge that you were drunk.

 For this reason, problems with the breathalyzer or the breath sample might not be enough to save you.
 However, if the sobriety test outcome was iffy, you would have the basis to argue a deal with the prosecutor.